ChaosDynamix/Arcadia/guide/01_arch-linux/01_preparation.md

 pacman -Sy archlinux-keyring
 ```

-**Note**: If you are not in a live environment context, avoid refreshing the package list without upgrading the system.
-In practice, do not run `pacman -Sy package_name` instead of `pacman -Syu package_name`, as this could lead to dependency issues.
+**Note**: Running `pacman -Sy` instead of `pacman -Syu` is not recommended as this could lead to dependency issues.
+However we are not able to update the live environment due to it's immutable state.
 {: .fs-3}

 ### References